velsa/notion-ts-client/README.md

 ```

 The code looks nice, right?
 But there is much more under the hood.
-ALL of the above code is FULLY TYPED, meaning that every property will have a custom type, based on the configuration of your Notion database.
+ALL of the above code is FULLY TYPED, meaning that every property has a custom type which is directly linked to the configuration of your Notion database.

 ## How to use: